jbulin-mff-uk/nopt042-homework7-feast/README.md

 The magnificence of the feast, which we want to maximize, is given by the sum of the value of the dishes.

-Try to use the constraint `regular` at least once.
+Use the constraint `regular` in your model.
 Running
 ```
 picat feast.pi instance.pi
 ```